 An APU is an auxiliary power unit.
 This is used mostly for semi-trucks.
 For drivers who either sleep in their truck or idle for very long periods.
 With an APU, you can avoid all that engine killing idle time.

 An APU provides power to those things the driver might want the engine to idle for.
-Things like air conditioning, power for phone charging, watch some Netflix, etc. This can take all the component wear away and just run to do all those side things drivers want.
+Things like air conditioning, power for phone charging, watching some Netflix, etc. This can be a great alternative and end all the component wear just run to do all those side things drivers want.

 The cost can be quite high for these, though.
 According to the North American Council for Freight Efficiency (NACFE), APUs cost anywhere from $8,500 to $13,000 per unit installed in the equipment.

 This is a high cost, but replacing your engine prematurely can be much worse.

 Next time you are sitting longer than just a few minutes, remember this list and the high price to pay for that little bit of AC time in the cab.
 Is it really worth it?
 Idle time is the enemy of diesel engines, and avoiding it can add years of life to your engine.

 Want to see articles on the best tools for diesel pros? 👇🔧

 How about the best ratchet wrenches for a pro